Discontinuing support for legacy custom bots and classic apps

 How do I prepare?

-How do I tell if my app is a classic app?
+How do I tell if my app will be impacted?

 Legacy custom bots